davweb/close-other-tabs/README.md

 # close-other-tabs
-Chrome Extension to add Close Other Tabs back to tab context menu
+Chrome Extension to add Close Other Tabs functionality.

 To replace the item recently removed from the right-click menu on Chrome tabs, this extension does two things:

 * It adds a button to the toolbar you can click on to close other tabs.
 * It adds a Close Other Tabs item to the standard right-click context menu.